manullakpura/Ansible/README.md

 # Ansible
-This repo is created to save my ansible scripts.
-And this is my Personal Ansible tutorial.
+This repo is created to save my ansible scripts and my Personal Ansible tutorial.

-This is mysample readme file